riffquantum/static_brothers_see_cound/README.md

 #### Approach to the Score
 - Csound's operations are split into two areas: The Orchestra and The Score.
 The orchestra offers a lot of freedom to a developer for programmatic events, dynamic values and whatever other promises of computer music brought you here.
 The score, on the other hand, is extremely limited and frankly is a bummer to work with.
 With a lot of inspiration from Csound Journal articles I've developed an approach to writing my instrument events in the orchestra instead of the score.
 In some ways it's a little chunky and ugly but the advantages are all the freedom that working in the orchestra provides.
 - On a note by note level I use a custom opcode called beatScoreLine to trigger individual instrument instances.
 This opcode takes 4 arguments: instrument name, start time, duration, and a string of the instrument's other p-fields.
-The opcode uses the giBPM variable to schedule the event at the correct tempo.
-This extra layer around events is necessary because events in the orchestra space do not respect t statements in the score. giBPM should be defined in every song and a t statement needs to be included in the score with a matching value.
+The opcode uses the gkBPM variable to schedule the event at the correct tempo.
+This extra layer around events is necessary because events in the orchestra space do not respect t statements in the score. gkBPM should be defined in every song and a t statement needs to be included in the score with a matching value.
 I don't like the fact that the tempo needs to be defined in multiple places but I haven't found a way around it yet.
 - These events will mostly be triggered within patterns.
 I create instruments that I call patterns to trigger sets of events.
 So I might define a bassline as one pattern and drum track as another then trigger both of them in the score simultaneously.
 This approach to pattern layout allows for loops that change over time and can be a lot fun to work with.
 In a song, I usually use the actual score only to trigger the broad sections of a song.
 See getDiluvian.csd for an example of this type of layout.